QinyuMa316/RetroSynthesisAgent/README.md

 eMolecules download URL: https://downloads.emolecules.com/free/2024-07-01/
 ### Environment Setting
 Set your OpenAI API key (`API_KEY`) and optional `BASE_URL` to use the LLM.
-Set the `HEADERS` and `COOKIES` from your browser for web scraping of literature.
+Set the `HEADERS` and `COOKIES` from your browser for web scraping of literatures.